projectcontour/contour/site/content/docs/main/configuration.md

     #   If not specified, there is no limit.
     #   Setting this parameter to 1 will effectively disable keep alive
     #   max-requests-per-connection: 0
-    #   the soft limit on size of the listener’s new connection read and write buffers
+    #   the soft limit on size of the cluster’s new connection read and write buffers
     #   per-connection-buffer-limit-bytes: 32768
     #
     # network: